Jane Loudon: Works of fact: Gardening, horticulture and botany

 Several of these books were very successful; Gardening for Ladies and Companion to the Flower Garden sold 1350 copies on the day it was published in 1840.

 She founded the periodical The Ladies Magazine of Gardening in 1842.
 In late 1849 Loudon began editing The Ladies' Companion at Home and Abroad, a new magazine for women.
 Successful at first, its sales fell and she resigned.
 All of these works taught women how to create beautiful gardens, and also enlightened them by giving them "work" to do in a time where they were not allowed to do such tasks.
 She was encouraged in writing these books by the horticulturalist John Lindley.

-Along with the written works of botany, gardening, and horticulture, Jane Loudon also created many astounding pieces of artwork that depicted the plants from the natural world that she lived in.
-Her artwork is extremely detailed and has an emphasis on the vibrant colors that some plants in our natural world exhibit.
-Jane Loudon's artwork not only is pleasing to the eye, but it creates an understanding in the human population of the importance of plants occurring in our natural world as you can see in the images below.
-The amazing amount of detail in both "British Wildflowers" and "Verbascums" from “The ladies’ flower-garden of ornamental perennials” not only teaches the viewers what these plants look like, but to also create the natural beauty of nature and all of the plants in It.

-Botanical Artist
+Botanical artist

-She realized that illustrations were important to convey plant and gardening information.
+Loudon realized that illustrations were important to convey plant and gardening information.
 Her artistic style developed over time and as she became more familiar with media and subjects.
 The style of her illustrations included grouping flowers into bouquets.
 Her illustrations were popular among women, and have been identified as used for decoupage on tables, trays, and lampshades.
 Later on, she used the new technique of chromolithography for multicolour prints.